fhill2/legends-docs/docs/market-research.md

 - plays other games as well as League.

-- plays on another platform in addition to Windows or OSX.

 - is somewhat optimistic about the future of the game and believe the game is balance.
 They also currently enjoy playing it.

-- uses another Social Media or Communication platform to discuss league.
+- uses  Social Media or Communication platform to discuss league.

 - has spent 200$ - 500$ on League of Legends since the time they started playing.